google/WebFundamentals/src/site/_en/fundamentals/discovery-and-distribution/optimizations-for-crawlers/control-crawling-and-indexing.markdown

   - No robots.txt, no robots meta tags required for fully accessible pages
   - Use noindex for pages you want to limit access to those who know the URL
   - Use relevant authentication mechanism for pages you want to keep private
+remember:
+  crawlers:
+    - "Many people confuses crawling and indexing.
+Prohibiting crawling doesn't mean the page won't show up in the search results.
+For example, when a third party website has a link to one of your webpages which is blocked from crawling, the page may still be listed in search results (In that case, the result won't have detailed description)."
 notes:
   robots:
     - "You can absolutely do without robots.txt if no crawling control is required.
 Just keep in mind not to return response code 500 for the url: <code>/robots.txt</code>.
 That will terminate all subsequent crawls for the entire host resulting in empty search result details."
   x-robots-tag:
     - "If you disallow crawls using robots.txt,  search bots still may index those pages without knowing that you don't want those pages to be indexed.
 This can happen because:<ul><li>Search bots may find your webpages by following links from other websites.</li><li>Search engines can't detect <code>noindex</code> because it can't crawl.</li></ul>"
   searchable:
-    - "Wondering if you should prohibit crawling JavaScript and Stylesheet files?
-Google's guidelines recommend them to be crawlable in order to let crawlers find contents available through modern technologies such as AJAX."
+    - "Wondering if you should prohibit crawling JavaScript and Stylesheet files? <a href='http://googlewebmastercentral.blogspot.com/2014/05/understanding-web-pages-better.html' target='_blank'>Google now try its best to understand them</a> to find contents available through modern technologies such as AJAX.
+You should definitely allow crawlers to crawl it."

 ---